avaxman/libhedra/README.md

 libhedra is a header-only library; that means that no building is required to set it up.
 Functions are usually in single eponymous header file, but they are sometimes aggregated under one header if they strongly depend on each other.
 Some functions (none of the currently implemented) depend on the existence of external dependencies, and will not work otherwise; the rest of the library is not affected.

-There are no classes or difficult data structures; much like [libigl](http://libigl.github.io/libigl/), simplicity is key.
+There are not many classes, and no difficult data structures; much like [libigl](http://libigl.github.io/libigl/), simplicity is key.
 The library then mostly works with [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) matrices passed as arguments to functions.
 This allows for fast protoyping, and also quick transitions from MATLAB- and Python-based code.